AdobeDocs/analytics.en/help/admin/tools/manage-rs/edit-settings/general/c-server-side-forwarding/ssf-requirements.md

 ## Service Requirements

 Server-side forwarding requires the [Identity Service](https://experienceleague.adobe.com/docs/id-service/using/home.html).
-The Identity Service provides a universal ID that identifies site visitors across all the solutions in the Experience Cloud.
+The Identity Service provides a universal ID that identifies site visitors across all the solutions in the CX Enterprise.
 You need to implement the ID service before server-side forwarding will work.

 ## Code Versions